-In light of Europe’s current security and social crises tied to immigration and terrorism, this article serves as a cautionary reminder of the damage done when we resort to using stereotypes or generalizations.
+In light of Europe’s current security and social crises tied to immigration and terrorism, this article serves as a cautionary reminder of the damage done when we resort to using stereotypes or generalisations.
 Although some readers may consider my observations to be obvious, I believe it is still an issue worth underscoring at this time.
-While Europe is becoming increasingly politically fragmented, divisions are also being fueled by xenophobia and fear.
+While Europe is becoming increasingly politically fragmented, divisions are also being fuelled by xenophobia and fear.
 I fear the ongoing increase of exclusion and discrimination, which is why I believe it is important to act against it by paying more attention to the language we use.
-The problem I wish to emphasize here is one of stereotyping Europe’s Muslim population.
-However, the reasoning used in this article can apply to almost any instance when categorization is used indiscriminately.
+The problem I wish to emphasise here is one of stereotyping Europe’s Muslim population.
+However, the reasoning used in this article can apply to almost any instance when categorisation is used indiscriminately.

 Stereotyping in the European context

 A good way to understand the problem exacerbated by politicians’ rhetoric and stereotyping is through paying close attention to how Muslims have been referred to across Europe this past year.
 With the growing threat of terrorism and flow of migrants from North Africa and the Middle East, politicians across Europe have repeatedly entered into a debate about Islam and Muslims in general.
 The problem I am addressing here extends beyond xenophobic comments made by certain politicians or the wide range of amalgams linking Muslims to horrific ideas.

 The problem I am addressing here extends beyond xenophobic comments made by certain politicians or wide range of amalgams linking Muslims to horrific ideas.